badbatch/cachemap/README.md

 options.

 An important `set` option is `cacheHeaders`.
 This takes a Headers instance or a plain object of HTTP headers.
-The etag and cache-control directives are filtered out and stored against the entry.
+The etag and cache-control directives are filtered out and stored against an entry.
 The directives are used to generate a TTL (time to live) that the Cachemap checks whenever accessing the entry.

 Another important `set` option is `tag`.
-This allows you to store an arbitrary identifier against the entry, like a request or session ID.
+This allows you to store an arbitrary identifier against an entry, like a request or session ID.
 These identifiers can come in handy, for example, if you want to export all entries added during a particular request.